thomasw/djproxy/README.md

 urlpatterns += generate_routes(configuration)
 ```

-Using the snippet above will enable your Django app to proxy
+Using the snippet above will enable a Django app to proxy
 `https://google.com/X` at `/test_prefix/X` and
 `https://service.com/Y` at `/service_prefix/Y`.